 There are policies, standards, tools and programmes in place to govern ORM practices across the Group.
 These include corporate operational risk policies and standards that are owned by the respective corporate oversight and control functions.
-The key policies address risk areas relating to technology, compliance, fraud, money laundering, financing of terrorism and sanctions, new product and outsourcing.
+The key policies address risk areas relating to technology, compliance, fraud, money laundering, financing of terrorism and sanctions, new product, outsourcing and ecosystem partnership.